-ATLANTA (AP) — Sam Querrey beat hometown buddy Steve Johnson 7-6 (3), 7-5 to open the BB&T Atlanta Open on Monday.
+ATLANTA (AP) — Sam Querrey beat fellow-American Steve Johnson 7-6 (3), 7-5 to open the Atlanta Open on Monday.

-Fellow American Donald Young lost in straight sets to Israel’s Dudi Sela 6-3, 6-0.
-You ng lives about 1,000 yards from the court.
+Donald Young lost in straight sets to Israel’s Dudi Sela 6-3, 6-0.

 Querrey, ranked No. 61, is the second-highest ranked American, ahead of Johnson (64).
 He and Johnson, who both grew up in Los Angeles, will team up in doubles to play Denis Istomin and Marinko Matosevic.

-The No. 3 singles seed, Gael Monfils, withdrew Sunday, citing a knee injury.
+The No. 3 seeded Gael Monfils, withdrew Sunday, citing a knee injury.
 Fellow Frenchman Richard Gasquet also was a late withdrawal.